Unbounded: Object-Boundary Interaction in Mixed Reality: Design Space

-\textbf{Physical}: Objects that exist in the physical world, such as ping-pong balls that bounce on a table~\cite{ishii_pingpongplus_1999}, or situated displays placed on a window~\cite{grosse-puppendahl_exploring_2016}. \textbf{Digital}: Virtual objects unconstrained by physical form, such as mixed reality flowers that bloom on walls for breathing exercises~\cite{soler-dominguez_arcadia_2024}, or virtual human replicas for exploring body perception~\cite{dollinger_are_2023}. \textbf{Augmented}: Physical objects enhanced with digital overlays, such as everyday objects with digitally adjustable opacity~\cite{cheng_towards_2022}, or physical pots containing digitally rendered plants~\cite{lyu_objestures_2025}.
+\mySubsub[nospace]{\dtag{Object}} \dtag{Physical}: Objects that exist in the physical world, such as ping-pong balls that bounce on a table~\cite{ishii_pingpongplus_1999}, or situated displays placed on a window~\cite{grosse-puppendahl_exploring_2016}. \dtag{Digital}: Virtual objects unconstrained by physical form, such as MR flowers that bloom on walls for breathing exercises~\cite{soler-dominguez_arcadia_2024}, or virtual human replicas for exploring body perception~\cite{dollinger_are_2023}.
+Note that we define \dtag{Digital} as virtual overlays (e.g., via projection or XR), distinct from hardware devices such as phones, tablets, and computers. \dtag{Augmented}: Physical objects enhanced with digital overlays, such as everyday objects with digitally adjustable opacity~\cite{cheng_towards_2022}, or physical pots containing digitally rendered plants~\cite{lyu_objestures_2026}.